Byont-Ventures/hackathon/frontend/README.md

 These challenges provide a way to get started with Web3 frontend development.
 To help you get started, we have included a well-tested Web3 Template in the [src](./src/) folder.

 We built this frontend on [React](https://reactjs.org/docs/getting-started.html) with [NextJS](https://nextjs.org/).
 It also includes the [Wagmi](https://wagmi.sh/docs/getting-started) library.
 Wagmi has over 20 hooks that will make connecting your frontend to the blockchain easier.
 We are using [Tailwind CSS](https://tailwindcss.com/docs/installation) and [RainbowKit](https://www.rainbowkit.com/docs/introduction) for styling.
 RainbowKit also provides easy wallet connection functionality.
-At last, we have implemented the [useNFT()](https://github.com/spectrexyz/use-nft) hook by Spectre that allows you to quickly retrieve NFT metadata.
+At last, we have implemented the [useNFT()](https://github.com/spectrexyz/use-nft) hook by Spectre that allows you to retrieve NFT metadata quickly.

 The goal is to build a full-fletched NFT minting Dapp!
 Such a Dapp will drastically improve the user experience (connecting to the blockchain, minting NFTs, viewing NFTs).
 If you don't know what this means, don't worry, it will all become clear.